Who is responsible for the Adventure Park area?

 Who is responsible for garbage collection / clean-up of the beach and lake shore?

-Your OAH is responsible to maintain the beach area, including regularly scheduled garbage pickup.
-Your OAH has made arrangements with MNGCC to provide this service.
+The OAH is responsible to maintain the beach area, including regularly scheduled garbage pickup.
+The OAH has made arrangements with MNGCC to provide this service.

 Maintenance includes raking the sand, cleaning up debris, and garbage removal.
 If there are concerns with the level of service provided by the contractor, please contact the OAH Admin at admin@harmonyowners.com